rwwaskk/to_octopress/README.md

 # ToOctopress

-A simple gem for generating octopress markdown files from PostgreSQL database (e.g Rails)
+A simple gem for generating octopress markdown files from PostgreSQL database, useful for migrating your blogging system to octopress from other platforms (e.g Rails)

 ## Installation